o2system/security/README.md

 # O2System Security
-O2System Security is a collection of class libraries to help build security procedures within the O2System PHP Framework but can also be used independently for use in your PHP application.
+O2System Security is a collection of class libraries to help build security procedures within the O2System PHP Framework but it can also be used independently for use in your PHP application.

 ### Featured Two Way Encryptions
 - Binary